skynetservices/skydns1/README.md

 * Weights based on system load/memory availability on the given host, so that idle nodes recieve a higher weight and therefore a larger percentage of the requests.
 * Semantic version lookups (1.0 - returns any 1.0.x, 1.1.0 - Explicit 1.0.0, 1 - returns any 1.x.x), possibly priorities based on versions?
 * Support for peers that don't participate in consensus
+* Add support for patching other things than the TTL?
+Like the host(s) for a service.

 ## License
 The MIT License (MIT)